nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **On Success:**
     - Message:
       ```
-      client <INDEX> has been updated successfully.
+      Client <INDEX> has been updated successfully.
       ```
 - **On Error:**
     - Message: